-The sun sets at different times every month, meaning that darkness also falls at a different time depending on the month.
-For example, it’s fully dark after 5 pm in December, whereas in September it doesn’t become dark until after 9 pm.
+The sun sets at different times every month, meaning that darkness also falls at different times depending on the month.
+For example, it’s fully dark after 5 pm in December, whereas in September, it doesn’t become dark until after 9 pm.
 Due to the altitude, there can be further fluctuations in sunset times between the northern and southern parts of the country.

 In addition, periods close to sunset and sunrise still have residual or appearing light in the skies that will prevent optimal viewing experiences.

-In short, you should always wait until it’s fully dark before going out to try and spot the Northern Lights.
-Of course, you can start driving towards the general area and grab dinner beforehand, but don’t set off with the expectations of seeing the lights until it’s completely dark.
+In short, you should always wait until it’s fully dark before trying to spot the Northern Lights.
+Of course, you can start driving toward the general area and grab dinner beforehand, but don’t set off with the expectation of seeing the lights until it’s completely dark.

 How Long Should You Stay in Iceland to See the Northern Lights?

 As already mentioned, you’ll have a better chance of seeing the Northern Lights the longer you stay in Iceland.
 With a shorter trip of, for example, two or three days, you may, of course, strike lucky.
-You might also, unfortunately, be unlucky with the weather conditions or solar activity.
+Unfortunately, you might be unlucky with the weather conditions or solar activity.

 Aurora Forecast in Iceland

 It’s now possible to predict the Earth’s geomagnetic activity via NASA’s weather stations in space.
-However, such predictions are typically not as reliable as the regular meteorological weather forecast.
+However, such predictions are typically less reliable than regular meteorological weather forecasts.

-The map of Iceland shows the forecast of cloud cover.
-Green areas are cloudy and white areas clear skies.
+The map of Iceland shows the forecast for cloud cover.
+Green areas are cloudy and white areas have clear skies.

 The spectacle of Aurora Borealis requires dark and partly clear skies.
 Move the slider below the cloud cover map to alter the date and time.

-You can view the forecast for up to three days in advance, though do keep in mind that the further ahead you look, the less you can rely on the forecast.
+You can view the forecast three days in advance, but remember that the further you look, the less you can rely on the forecast.
 You’ll find the times for sunset and moonrise as well as the strength of solar activity.

 As detailed previously, the Kp index shows the predicted Aurora strength.
-In Iceland, the most common ratings are 3 and 4, which also indicate that there are good chances of seeing bright lights on a clear night.
+In Iceland, the most common ratings are 3 and 4, indicating good chances of seeing bright lights on a clear night.

 Best Places for Northern Lights Hunting

 There’s no specific top place to see the Northern Lights in Iceland.
-Almost anywhere with good visibility of the sky is a potentially great place from which to enjoy the Aurora Borealis.
+Almost anywhere with good sky visibility is a potentially great place to enjoy the Aurora Borealis.
 Stay away from places that have tall buildings, mountains, or anything else that could obstruct your view.

 Traveling around Iceland during the Aurora season gives you the best chances of being able to see the Northern Lights.
 Plus, you’ll also be able to enjoy many of Iceland’s other natural wonders.

 Wherever you stay, you’ll be able to see the lights if the conditions are right.
-If you stay in a city or town, however, you’re advised to head away from the light pollution and explore the countryside to maximize your light-hunting chances.
+However, if you stay in a city or town, you’re advised to head away from the light pollution and explore the countryside to maximize your light-hunting chances.

-If you opt to stay in the countryside, you likely won’t even need to drive anywhere.
+If you stay in the countryside, you likely won’t need to drive anywhere.
 Simply step outside and gaze skywards.

-Don’t worry if you don’t have your own transportation—you can book onto a Northern Lights guided tour and trust locals to take you to the best spots.
+Don’t worry if you don’t have transportation—you can book a Northern Lights guided tour and trust locals to take you to the best spots.

 South Iceland is the most-visited part of the country.
 It’s also the most accessible area and the most famous part of Iceland.
 It’s also a good choice for people wanting to witness the lights in all their glory.
 And, if you don’t happen to catch the lights, you’ll still be able to enjoy many of Iceland’s well-known natural splendors, including Gullfoss, Geysir, and Thingvellir National Park.